 For patients who have poor vision, it’s recommended to choose something that comes with a large display and clearly labeled buttons.
-The way in which the pills are dispensed should also be taken into account.
+How the pills are dispensed should also be taken into account.
 Does the user need to open a lid, press a button, or flip the whole thing upside down?

 The number of pills that the dispenser can hold is a deciding factor.
-In most cases, pill dispensers can hold medications that last for a full week.
+In most cases, pill dispensers can hold medications that last a week.

-Of course, this varies based on how many pills the patient needs to take in a day.
+Of course, this varies based on how many pills the patient needs to take daily.
 If large tablets are included in the patient’s daily dose, check whether they can fit inside the storage compartments.

-Pill dispensers with alarms or a flashing light have proven to be a huge hit since its inception.
-Back in the day, they would only sound an alarm to notify patients that it was time to take their medicine.
+Pill dispensers with alarms or flashing lights have proven to be a huge hit since their inception.
+Back then, they would only sound an alarm to notify patients that it was time to take their medicine.

-Today, however, a more advanced medication management system comes with alarms that not only give off sound, but also provide visual cues like flashing lights.
-Some even allow you to record a familiar voice, which could help in encouraging patients to follow the proper time to take their medicine.
+Today, however, a more advanced medication management system comes with alarms that not only give off sound but also provide visual cues like flashing lights.
+Some even allow you to record a familiar voice, which could help encourage patients to follow the proper time to take their medicine.

 Don’t forget to check the volume level of the alarm and how it can be turned off.

 These serve as the primary security features of pill-dispensing tools.
 It’s recommended to go for dispensers that can be locked to prevent a patient from taking more pills at once or at the wrong pills at the wrong time.